acend/container-basics-training/content/en/docs/04/_index.md

 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES
 699e82ed8f1f        mariadb             "docker-entrypoint..."
 9 minutes ago       Up 9 minutes        3306/tcp            jolly_bardeen
 ```

-As an alternative you can also kill a container with the `docker kill <container>` command.
+We just exited the container "gracefully", but as an alternative you can also kill a container with the `docker kill <container>` command.
 This stops the container immediately by using the KILL signal.

 You may recognize that the container *upbeat_blackwell* is not present in the container list anymore.
 That is because `docker ps` only shows running containers, but as always you have a parameter that helps: